That-Dev-Girl-Sites/jhalabi.com/_posts/2017-10-24-medication-a-reality-story.md

   - pregnancy
 tags:
   - conception
+excerpt: It is day 1 of my new cycle.
+I am back from vacation and ready to start trying again.
 ---

 It is day 1 of my new cycle.
 I am back from vacation and ready to start trying again.
 It seems like a good time to figure out what all of my new medication does, right?
 Sure!